Promo!

 Decoration: Sand, dead wood, rocks

-Development : Foundation by cuttings: the fertilized queen leaves the nest with some of the workers.
+Development : Foundation by budding: the fertilized queen leaves the nest with some of the workers.

 The colony can reach 10,000 workers.

-Quantity sold : 1 fertilized queen + brood + workers according to option
+Quantity sold : 1 fertilized queen + brood + workers as per option

 Photo & breeding sheet Aphaenogaster senilis on Antarium .